-- the browser sends an HTTP request to a webserver - the webserver calls Web/index.php and passes control over to Flow - the BOOTSTRAP (\Neos\Flow\Core\Bootstrap) initializes the bare minimum and passes control to a suitable request handler - by default, the HTTP REQUEST HANDLER (\Neos\Flow\Http\RequestHandler) takes over and runs a boot sequence which initializes all important parts of Flow - the HTTP Request Handler builds an HTTP Request and Response object.
-The REQUEST OBJECT (\Neos\Flow\Http\Request) contains all important properties of the real HTTP request.
-The RESPONSE OBJECT (\Neos\Flow\Http\Response) in turn is empty and will be filled with information by a controller at a later point - the HTTP Request Handler initializes the HTTP COMPONENT CHAIN (\Neos\Flow\Http\Component\ComponentChain), a set of independent units that have access to the current HTTP request and response and can share information amongst each other.
-The chain is fully configurable, but by default it consists of the following steps: - the routing component invokes the ROUTER (\Neos\Flow\Mvc\Routing\Router) to determine which controller and action is responsible for processing the request.
-This information (controller name, action name, arguments) is stored in the COMPONENTCONTEXT (\Neos\Flow\Http\Component\ComponentContext) - the dispatching component tries to invoke the corresponding controller action via the DISPATCHER (Neos\Flow\Mvc\Dispatcher) - the controller, usually an ACTION CONTROLLER (\Neos\Flow\Mvc\Controller\ActionController), processes the request and modifies the given HTTP Response object which will, in the end, contain the content to display (body) as well as any headers to be passed back to the client - the standardsCompliance component tries to make the HTTP Response standards compliant by adding required HTTP headers and setting the correct status code (if not already the case) - Finally the RequestHandler sends the HTTP Response back to the browser
+- the browser sends an HTTP request to a webserver - the webserver calls Web/index.php and passes control over to Flow - the BOOTSTRAP (\Neos\Flow\Core\Bootstrap) initializes the bare minimum and passes control to a suitable request handler - by default, the HTTP REQUEST HANDLER (\Neos\Flow\Http\RequestHandler) takes over and runs a boot sequence which initializes all important parts of Flow - the HTTP Request Handler builds an PSR-7 HTTP Request and Response object.
+The REQUEST OBJECT (\Psr\Http\Message\ServerRequestInterface) contains all important properties of the real HTTP request.
+The RESPONSE OBJECT (\Psr\Http\Message\ResponseInterface) in turn is empty and will be filled with information by a controller at a later point Both are stored in the so-called COMPONENTCONTEXT (\Neos\Flow\Http\Component\ComponentContext), which you need to use to access and/or replace any of the two. - the HTTP Request Handler initializes the HTTP COMPONENT CHAIN (\Neos\Flow\Http\Component\ComponentChain), a set of independent units that have access to the current HTTP request and response and can share information amongst each other.
+The chain is fully configurable, but by default it consists of the following steps: - the trusted proxies component verifies headers that override request information, like the host, port or client IP address to come from a server (reverse proxy) who's IP address is safe-listed in the settings. - the session cookie component, which restores the session from a cookie and later sets the session cookie in the response. - the routing component invokes the ROUTER (\Neos\Flow\Mvc\Routing\Router) to determine which controller and action is responsible for processing the request.
+This information (controller name, action name, arguments) is stored in the ComponentContext - the dispatching component tries to invoke the corresponding controller action via the DISPATCHER (Neos\Flow\Mvc\Dispatcher)

+- the controller, usually an ACTION CONTROLLER (\Neos\Flow\Mvc\Controller\ActionController), processes the request and modifies the given HTTP Response object which will, in the end, contain the content to display (body) as well as any headers to be passed back to the client - the standardsCompliance component tries to make the HTTP Response standards compliant by adding required HTTP headers and setting the correct status code (if not already the case) - Finally the RequestHandler sends the HTTP Response back to the browser